fuegotechnology/jsgpu/README.md

 - Browser ports of desktop games
 - TeaVM or WebAssembly-based engines
 - Performance-sensitive HTML games
 - Projects similar to Eaglercraft
+- Play games on low end devices like ChromeBooks.

 ---